Days sales outstanding

 Days sales outstanding can vary from month to month, and over the course of a year with a company's seasonal business cycle.
 Of interest when analyzing the performance of a company is the trend in DSO.
 If DSO is getting longer, accounts receivable is increasing or average sales per day are decreasing.
 An increase in accounts receivable could indicate that customers are taking longer to pay their bills, which may be a warning that customers are dissatisfied with the company's product or service, or that sales are being made to customers that are less credit-worthy, or that salespeople have to offer longer payment terms in order to generate sales.
 Similarly, a decrease in average sales per day could indicate the need for more sales staff or better utilization.

+Assessing DSO needs to take into account the industry the company is in, as the definition of a "good" DSO will depend on the business model.
+For instance fast payment is more the norm in the fuel industry, while relatively long payment terms are frequent in the financial industry.
+Also a small business will require a lower DSO, because it needs more liquidity, than a bigger business.

 Some companies may attempt to focus in more on the collection aspect of DSO equation by calculating days delinquent sales outstanding (DDSO).
 This is simply (delinquent accounts receivable)/(average sales per day).
 Because accounts receivable = current + delinquent accounts receivable, the DDSO formula is often defined as (accounts receivable)/(average sales per day) − (current accounts receivable)/(average sales per day).
 While mathematically more complex, it is the same number.
 This formula can be interpreted as DSO - "Best Possible" DSO, though.
 In this case it's the "Best Possible" because it's not assumed that, on average, you can expect your invoices to be paid before the due date.
 In this interpretation DDSO can be interpreted as the portion of DSO owing to over due receivables.
 Similar to DSO, though, DDSO can be affected by the speed of collecting overdue invoices but it does not measure speed.
 It measures size in units of average daily sales.